-There are many ways to improve your credit score.
-They range from paying down debts and reducing your credit utilization to simply making on-time bill payments each month.
-But you can remove guesswork from the equation by signing up for a free WalletHub account.
-We’ll tell you exactly how to improve your credit score and even how long it will take, as part of your Credit Analysis.
+You can improve your credit score by paying down debts, reducing your credit utilization, and making on-time bill payments each month.
+You can also use WalletHub, which can analyze your credit and tell you exactly how to improve your credit score and even how long it will take.

-Credit improvement isn’t complicated, fortunately enough.
-Credit scores rise and fall based on the information in your major credit reports.
+Credit improvement isn’t complicated, fortunately.
+Credit scores rise and fall based on the information in your credit reports.
 The more positive info and the fewer negative records they contain, the better your credit score will be.
-That’s why it’s so important to understand what goes into your credit score.
-And it’s why you don’t need to get fancy to improve your credit score.
+We’ll explain the steps to take to improve your credit below.

-One in five consumers have an error in their credit reports, and four out of five who dispute them see changes to their reports afterward, according to the Consumer Financial Protection Bureau.
+One in five consumers have an error in their credit reports, and four out of five who dispute them see changes to their reports afterward, according to the Federal Trade Commission.
 If you identify a mistake in your credit reports, you’ll need to follow the process for disputing credit-report errors, which is one of the easiest ways to improve your credit score and doesn’t take much time.

 Lenders relay account information to the major credit bureaus every month.
 And the more accounts, or trade lines, you have in good standing, the more positive information will find its way into your credit reports.
 This will either water down negative records or help expand limited credit history.